-In the interest of customer and the public's safety, supplier reserves the right to withdraw the use of the training car for the driving test if, in our opinion, customer driving is potentially or actually dangerous.
+In the interest of the customer and the public's safety, the supplier reserves the right to withdraw the use of the training car for the driving test if, in our opinion, customer driving is potentially or actually dangerous.

-supplier can make no guarantees that any programme of tuition will enable the customer to reach test standard i.e. be in a position to take a practical driving test after a specified programme of tuition.
+The supplier can make no guarantees that any programme of tuition will enable the customer to reach test standard i.e. be in a position to take a practical driving test after a specified programme of tuition.
 All programmes are devised on a ‘best estimate’ basis.

 Given that people learn at different rates, all programmes are developed and delivered with the understanding that they may have to change according to the progress of the individual.
-More or less lessons may be required than originally specified.
+More or fewer lessons may be required than originally specified.

-It is a requirement that customer mobile phones are switched off and evidence of such given to the trainer/coach prior to the commencement of each lesson. supplier commits that its trainer/coach will also have his/her mobile phone switched off during customer lessons except for when the device is being used as a tuition aid.
-In that case it will only be switched on whilst the vehicle is stationary and may be left on for the period of its use as a training aid.
+It is a requirement that customer mobile phones are switched off and evidence of such given to the trainer/coach prior to the commencement of each lesson. the supplier commits that its trainer/coach will also have his/her mobile phone switched off during customer lessons except for when the device is being used as a tuition aid.
+In that case, it will only be switched on whilst the vehicle is stationary and may be left on for the period of its use as a training aid.

-In the event of dissatisfaction with any element of supplier or Accelerate Driver Training's service, customers should, in the first instance, raise a complaint directly with supplier verbally and then in writing. supplier will respond within 10 working days of receipt of the written complaint.
+In the event of dissatisfaction with any element of the supplier or Accelerate Driver Training's service, customers should, in the first instance, raise a complaint directly with supplier verbally and then in writing.
+The supplier will respond within 10 working days of receipt of the written complaint.

-If the issue cannot be solved directly with supplier then the issue should be escalated in writing to Accelerate Driver Training Solutions Ltd, the franchisor, who will investigate the complaint and make a response within 10 working days of the receipt of the complaint.
+If the issue cannot be solved directly with the supplier then the issue should be escalated in writing to Accelerate Driver Training Solutions Ltd, the franchisor, who will investigate the complaint and make a response within 10 working days of the receipt of the complaint.

 If the complaint is still not resolved to the customer's satisfaction, then the customer should contact the Driving & Vehicle Standards Agency (DVSA) who oversee the conduct of all driving instructors within the UK.